 Blessed Theresa Gerhardinger, Foundress

 Caroline Gerhardinger (1797-1879) lived during turbulent times in Bavaria.
-At the age of fifteen, she was already a certified teacher in the school for girls in Stadtamhof near Regensburg.
+At the age of 15, she was already a certified teacher in the school for girls in Stadtamhof near Regensburg.
 She was a very gifted educator whose enthusiastic and encouraging acceptance of the children soon made her a beloved teacher.
 Under the spiritual guidance of Bishop George Michael Wittmann (1760-1833), Caroline gradually recognized God’s call to found a religious community in order to respond to the needs of the times through education.

 On November 16, 1835, Caroline professed her religious vows and took the name, Mary Theresa of Jesus.
 Her love for God, nourished and strengthened by her devotion to the Blessed Sacrament, enkindled the burning desire of her life: to know God and to do God’s will.
 God’s cause was the only concern of her heart.
 Blessed Theresa anchored her community in poverty and dedicated it to Mary.